-You must inform the Director of International Students, Mrs Bridges of any proposed travel out of Auckland, at least 2 weeks prior to departure.
+You must inform the Director of International Students, Mrs Bridges in writing of any proposed travel out of Auckland, at least 2 weeks prior to departure.
 Permission will then be sort from your agent/parent(s) for this to occur.
 No travel out of Auckland can happen without this permission being given.
+No student will be permitted to travel unaccompanied out of Auckland.